 Where Do Voles Live?

 Voles thrive in areas with thick vegetation, gardens, mulch beds, and tall grass.
-In Boise and surrounding Idaho communities, they are especially active during winter when snow cover provides protection from predators.
-Beneath the snow, they create extensive tunnels and runways while feeding on roots, bulbs, and bark.
+In Boise, Meridian, Nampa, and surrounding Idaho communities, they are especially active during winter when snow cover provides protection from predators.

 Signs of Vole Damage

-• Surface runways: Narrow paths 1–2 inches wide running through dead or matted grass.
+- Surface runways: Narrow paths 1–2 inches wide through dead or matted grass.

-• Root damage: Dead patches of lawn caused by voles feeding on roots below the surface.
+- Dead turf: Lawn patches killed by root feeding below the surface.

-Unlike gophers, voles do not create large mounds and do not leave piles of dirt around tunnel entrances.
+Unlike gophers, voles do not create large dirt mounds.

 Are Voles Harmful?

-Voles are not dangerous to humans, but they can cause significant—and expensive—damage to landscaping.
-Their feeding can kill plants, shrubs, and young trees, and their runway systems leave unsightly patterns that require reseeding or repair in the spring.
+Voles are not dangerous to people or pets, but they can cause significant and expensive damage to landscaping.
+Their feeding habits can kill plants, shrubs, and young trees, and their runway systems often require reseeding or repair in spring.

 How to Get Rid of Voles

-• Store firewood off the ground and away from the home.
+- Store firewood off the ground and away from structures

 2. Protect Trees & Garden Beds

-• Cover traps with a box or bucket to prevent pets and wildlife from accessing them.
+- Cover traps to protect pets and wildlife

 4. Repellents (Limited Effectiveness)